Mid-State Opportunity assistance programs.

 The Summer Youth Employment Program was also funded by DWIA.
 It can help students and teenagers under the age of 24 get a job.

 The non-profit Mid-State Opportunity community action agency has several offices.
+Several counties as well as towns are supported.
 They are as follows.

 - Desoto County, 9607 Hwy 178, Olive Branch, Mississippi 38654, 662-895-4153